MattSegal/devblog/content/is-django-too-slow.md

 ## So, what is "performance" exactly?

+When you ask whether a framework or language is "slow", you have to ask "slow at what?" and "why do you care?".
 Fundamentally I think there are really only two performance goals you care about: a good user experience and low hosting cost.
 How much money does running this website cost me, and do people enjoy using my website?
 For user experience I'm going to talk about two factors:

 - Concurrency: how many people can use your website at the same time